hasura/open-data-domain-specification/README.md

         }],
     }],
     // The format of data inside these fields is defined
-    // by the actual OpenDDS runtime (eg: Hasura) "sourceType": "postgres",
+    // by the actual Open DDS runtime (eg: Hasura) "sourceType": "postgres",
     "sourceConfig": {
         "connectionString": {